DaintyJet/CCDC_Networking/Packet Tracer/Section1.md

 **Consol Cables** are used for RS232 and other consol (serial?) connections,

 ### Activity
 There are two cities connected with a submarine cable, listed with a ISP and solid Black Line.
 In each city there is a building defined with some number of devices in them.
 These devices can be connected with Ethernet (or some equivalent) **Solid Lines** or Wireless **Striped Lines** links.
+Once we are able to access the physical display of the Office, we are able to connect devices and modify their configurations.